 Chicken Salad is standard fare for Summer picnics and family outings.
 With Tarragon Chicken Salad, the tarragon adds a fresh summery flavor.
 Tarragon is one of the most common herbs used in French cooking, especially with chicken, fish and egg dishes.
 It doesn’t take a lot of the herb to impart its unique flavor.

-1 to 2 teaspoons dried tarragon
+1 to 2 Teaspoons Dried Tarragon

-Freshly Ground Black Pepper to taste
+½ Teaspoon Freshly Ground Black Pepper or More to Taste

 Place the chicken pieces and the other ingredients in a mixing bowl.
 Gently fold everything together until completely mixed.
 Add additional salt and pepper to your taste.

 Serve on Bibb, Romaine or other lettuce leaves.
 You can also serve open-faced on slices of hearty white bread toast for a refreshing Summer sandwich.
 Adding a slice of tomato and a piece of Romaine lettuce will top of the sandwich nicely.